 Kaede could feel the fire that spontaneously erupted in her cheeks.
 "That's not what I meant.
 I mean..."
 She rushed to find an excuse.
 "They still have kids, don't they?
 All biological species feel attraction.
 Otherwise they'd have long gone extinct."

 Even pandas get in the mood... eventually, she thought back to how researchers used panda porn to encourage breeding, which her father couldn't stop laughing about.

 It made her feel a little homesick.

 "That's why I hear that even in the Grand Republic, Samarans are kind of... rare."
 Cecylia shrugged.
 "I don't know the real reason.
-But the gist of what I hear is that Samarans just aren't interested in sex, or anything sexual.
-Even though they take relationships very, very seriously."
+But the gist of what I hear is that Samarans just aren't particularly interested in anything sexual, even though they take relationships very, very seriously."

 "What do you mean by that?"
 Kaede felt her curiosity grow.

 "They say a Samaran will never forget anything you did for them.
 And no matter how long it's been, they'll always repay the favor in kind.
 Apparently they believe in this concept called 'karma', and that every good deed should be repaid."

 Kaede smiled.
 Buddhism ranked high on the list of Earth religions she had been attracted to for precisely this reason.

 "Is that the reason why the Grand Republic sent aid to the Lotharins during the Rhin-Lotharingie Independence War?"
 She asked.